-A Fatty Diet May Increase Risk of Breast Cancer in Some WomenThe Breast Cancer Site
+Your Diet Could Be Increasing Your Risk of Breast CancerThe Breast Cancer Site

-A study published in the Journal of the National Cancer Institute highlighted the importance of eating a healthy diet.
+A 2014 study published in the Journal of the National Cancer Institute highlighted the importance of eating a healthy diet when it discovered an unnerving effect of certain unhealthy foods.
 The report is a reanalysis of a previous study and suggests that a link exists between a diet rich in fat, particularly saturated fat, and an increased risk of breast cancer.